 “Chai Chai!”
-Every traveler in India must have heard these two words.
+Every traveller in India must have heard these two words.
 Right?
-If you are traveling alone by train then chai is your favorite traveling partner.
-Chai means tea in hindi language.
-Though other non hindi speaking states call it in their own regional languages, like chaa in West Bengal, chahaa in Maharashtra etc. You can call tea as India’s national drink (or the most popular drink in India).
+If you are travelling alone by train then chai is your favourite travelling partner.
+Chai means tea in Hindi language.
+Though other non Hindi speaking states call it in their own regional languages, like chaa in West Bengal, chahaa in Maharashtra etc. You can call tea as India’s national drink (or the most popular drink in India).
 Some Indian states also consider it as state drink (like Assam).
-India is second largest producer of tea and largest consumer of tea in the world.
+India is the second largest producer of tea and largest consumer of tea in the world.
 India’s tea culture is hundreds of years old.
-In India people generally offer tea to their guests.
+In India people generally, offer tea to their guests.

 Types of tea (most popular drink in India)

 Tea is generally made with milk& sugar.
 People add tea leaves in hot milk and boil, add sugar and then milk extracts flavor & color from processed tea leaves.
-Finally it is filtered and pour in cup to serve.
+Finally, it is filtered and pour in a cup to serve.

-Masala tea is very popular in India.
+Masala tea (masala chai) is very popular in India.
 Masala means spices in Hindi.
-Ginger (adrak), cardamon (elaichi), black pepper powder (kali mirch), cloves (laung), cinnamon (dalchini) are added in tea as masala (spices) in addition to milk, processed tea leaves & sugar.
-This type of masala chai is preferred during rains and winter.
-Masala chai is good for health and gives energy to protect our body from cold.
+Ginger (adrak), cardamon (elaichi), black pepper powder (kali mirch), cloves (laung), cinnamon (dalchini) are added in tea as masala (spices) in addition to milk, tea leaves & sugar.
+This type of masala chai (masala tea) is preferred during rains and winter.
+Masala chai (masala tea) is good for health and gives the energy to protect our body from cold.
 It shows Ayurveda practices in India.

 Many people prefer black tea or lal chai (red tea).
-Actually milk is not used here to make tea.
-So it looks red (or black sometime) in color.
-Many people just like this as they find it is good in taste, some people like it as it is easy for digestion or it does not form acid (as they said) in their stomach.
-Actually due to their life style, some people drink more tea as compare to others and so they prefer this.
-Practices of drinking black tea is different from state to state.
+Actually, milk is not used here to make tea.
+So it looks red (or it is called as black tea sometimes) in color.
+Many people just like this as they find it is good in taste, some people like this red tea (or lal chai) as it is easy for digestion or it does not form the acid (as they said because milk is not used here in lal chai) in their stomach.
+Actually, due to their lifestyle, some people drink more tea as compare to others and so they prefer this.
+Practices of drinking black tea are different from state to state.

 Green tea (without milk)